SendiAp/Remaining/README.md

-## What did the late tomato say to the early tomato?
-I’ll ketch up
+## I was in an 80's band called the prevention.
+We were better than the cure.